For those of you who need to breathe all year round, but might find it difficult from time to time, here's a hack for

 To use: Rub on the back of the neck, on your skull right behind your ears, and down your jaws (not sure why they say to put it there - but it really works!).
 Repeat every 3-4 hours on really icky days.

-I put it on the sides of my nose directly too, especially if I feel uncomfortable pressure there, but not if I'm going to be in direct sunlight for a long time (citrus oils can make your skin sun-sensitive).
+I put it on the sides of my nose directly too, especially if I feel uncomfortable pressure there, but not if I'm going to be in direct sunlight for a long time (citrus oils can make your skin prone to sunburn on that oily spot).

 Taking it All In

-Believe it or not, if you have a white bottles of YL lemon, lavender and peppermint, you can eat your respiratory support!
-(The "Vitality" line of YL oils, put simply, is Young Living's oils specifically labeled for internal consumption, which means they are recognized by the FDA as dietary supplements.
+Believe it or not, you can eat your respiratory support!
+(The white labeled "Vitality" line of YL oils, put simply, is Young Living's oils specifically labeled for internal consumption, which means they are recognized by the FDA as dietary supplements.
 The same exact oil is in the colored bottles, though.)

 If by chance I am overtaken on an especially irritating, yellow-dust-covered day by a crazy stuffy/itchy/messy moment ... cue the trifecta.
 This time, taken internally!
 Oh the relief... it's beautiful.
 Did you ever imagine this was possible without side effects (i.e., like those narcolepsy-inducing pink pills...if you know what I mean)?

-To use: put 4 drops each into an empty capsule (I get a bag of them for cheap at the natural foods store) and swallow.
+To use: put 4 drops each into an empty capsule (I get a bag of them for cheap at Abundant Health) and swallow.
 Drink the whole glass of water.
-Wait 3-5 minutes and revel in the calming, cleansing, cooling sensations - and be relieved.
+Wait 3-5 minutes and revel in the calming, cleansing, cooling sensations - and be relieved!

 So there you have it, folks.
 3 workhorse oils, used 3 ways to support your respiratory system, toxin- and side effect-free, no matter the season.